-1. The consolidated financial statements of the Eating, S.A.B. of C.V. and its subsidiaries for the year ended on December 31, 2022, as well as the guidelines of the BMV report duly attached to international financial information standards (hereinafter "IFRS").
+1. A review was conducted of the consolidated financial statements of La Comer, S.A.B. de C.V. and its subsidiaries for the year ended December 31, 2024, ensuring the guidelines for reporting to the BMV were duly compliant with International Financial Reporting Standards (hereinafter "IFRS").

-2. The consolidated financial situation of each quarter of 2022 and accumulated to those dates of the Eating, S.A.B. of C.V. and its subsidiaries, as well as the guidelines of the BMV reports duly attached to the IFRS.
+2. The 2024 quarterly consolidated financial statements of La Comer, S.A.B. de C.V. and its subsidiaries and accumulated financial statements were reviewed, as well as the guidelines for reporting to the Mexican Stock Exchange that were duly compliant with IFRS.

-3. The quarterly reports of 2022 of operations and balances with related parties and its subsidiaries were reviewed.
-As well as the annual certification of related parties of 2022.
+3. The 2024 quarterly reports of operations and balances with related parties of the Company and its subsidiaries were reviewed.

-4. The quarterly and accumulated reports of percentage variations of sales themselves ("VMT") were reviewed, compared to those of its main competitors and those of the National Association of Self -Service and Departmental Stores ("Antad"); as well as, individually, those of the four store formats that society has.
+4. A review was carried out of the quarterly and accumulated reports on percentage changes in Same Store Sales ("VMT"), compared with those of its main competitors and with those of the National Association of Supermarkets and Department Stores ("ANTAD"); as well as, individually, of those of the Company's four store formats.

-5. The bases of the 2022 budget, investment projects and annual budget were reviewed.
-The base budget for the executive bonus for 2022 was reviewed.
+5. The base for the 2024 budget, the investment projects and the annual budget were reviewed.
+The base budget for the executive bonus was reviewed.

-6. The Capex and Opex periodic progress was presented, indicating new stores and remodeling.
+6. The periodic progress of CAPEX and OPEX was presented, indicating new stores and complete or partial remodeling.

-7. It was reported that there were no purchase or sale operations of own shares during exercise 2022.
+7. The purchase and sale operations of own shares during fiscal year 2024 were reported.